Md-Abdullah-321/mern-estate/README.md

 - **React Router**: For handling client-side routing.
 - **Redux**: For managing the global state of the application.
 - **Tailwind CSS**: For responsive styling.
-- **Axios**: (You mentioned not using it, so please replace this with the correct library or approach used for making HTTP requests).

 ## Getting Started
 To run this project locally, follow the steps below.